matt-wombat/hana_cap_app/README.md

 - **db/interactions.cds** and **srv/interaction_srv.cds** Definition of Core Data and Services
 - **web/index.html** Simple code to create a model from OData V4 service and using it in a table
+- **xsuaa** Enable security by adding user authentication and authorization service

 ## Further references